I beg to move,

 I have RAF Boulmer and the Otterburn Ranges in my patch, so I see a lot of young men and women doing training of all sorts.
 One of the key challenges I have found is that our serving personnel and their families have no voice, and that is part of the contract they make when they take the Queen’s shilling and stand at the frontline on our behalf.
 It is so important that we in this House can be their voice, because they want to serve, and they grin and bear it as they face all sorts of things that are unimaginable to a lot of us in our daily civilian lives.
 We must make sure that we speak up for them in this House, so it is fantastic that this debate is taking place.

 I want to mention just a couple of charities I do a lot of work with.
 One, which I have recently become a patron of, is called Forward Assist.
 It is based in Northumberland, and it is run by an amazing man called Tony Wright, who is a former Royal Marine.
 He explained to me how he views the journey of those who serve, and his explanation sticks in my mind—if I could do cartoons, I would turn it into one.
 He said that we go out and seek young men and women to become members of our armed forces—they are the sheep, and we pick the sheep from the great flock that is our nation.
 We then turn them into wolves; that is quite a harsh statement, but that is what we do—we take them and we train them to the nth degree to become incredibly honed fighters, able to defend us with all the tools we provide them with.
-They then go out and fight, and they live in teams—in packs, if you like, as wolves do—fighting for us and taking on the enemy.
+They then go out and fight, and they live in teams—in packs, as wolves do—fighting for us and taking on the enemy.

 However, when they leave the armed forces, what do they do?
 They become a veteran.
 What is that?
 What we need them to become is sheepdogs.
 We will never turn wolves back into sheep, but if we get things right, we might just turn them into sheepdogs.
 The sheepdog is one of the farmer’s most important tools and a critical part of looking after the community.
 The challenge we have is to ensure that, as members of our armed forces become veterans and return to civilian life, we give them the tools to become sheepdogs and to lose the wolf—to park that as part of their history—so that they can live a full life as civilians, channelling their skills in new ways, and they have such extraordinary skills.